 It’s the new trend that is sweeping the wedding industry: having a friend or family member preside over your ceremony and officially declare you married.
-How do you get ordained quick and become a wedding officiant in NYC?
-All the steps towards becoming an ‘official’ officiant in today’s blog.
+How do you get ordained quick?
+Today’s blog will tell you all you need to know about how to become a wedding officiant in NYC.

 First things first, in order to be eligible to perform a marriage ceremony in Gotham you have to qualify as one of the following: